Esphar/SMART-STEPS-Agency/README.md

 # SMART STEPS Agency

-Welcome to the official repository of **SMART STEPS Agency** — a digital platform dedicated to helping youth and job seekers in Rwanda and beyond access verified opportunities and gain essential skills.
+Welcome to the official repository of **SMART STEPS ** — a digital platform dedicated to helping youth and job seekers in Rwanda and beyond access verified opportunities and gain essential skills.

 ## What We Do